tmohme/gradle-elm-plugin/README.md

 | `optimize`     | `true`                         | boolean | Determines whether `elm make` will run with the the `--optimize`-flag. |
 | `sourceDir`    | `src/elm`                      | File    | The name of the directory in/below which the elm source files are contained. |
 | `targetModule` | `elm.js`                       | String  | The name of the output file to produce. |

+## Tasks
+This plugin adds a `elmMake` task to the build.
+It *does not* make any other task depend on `elmMake`, thus you might want to add such a dependency yourself.

+The task has the same configurable properties as the above mentioned `elm` extension.
+When the property on the task is not set, it defaults to the value  of the corresponding property of the `elm` extension.

 ## Compatibility
 The plugin is tested with elm 0.19 and Gradle [4.10, 5.0].